squid-cache/squid-cache.github.io/Features/Tproxy4.rst

  * '''Obsolete''' --enable-tproxy option.
 Remains only for legacy v2.2 cttproxy support.

 TProxy 4.1 uses netfilter/iptables (TPROXY target and socket match).
-If "--enable-linux-netfilter" is used, the "tproxy" option is available for "http_proxy".
+If "--enable-linux-netfilter" is used, the "tproxy" option is available for "http_port" lines.

 Squid-3 support has been completed and integrated into the latest sources: